 As you get older, you have more to lose than when you were 25.
 Plus, you have fewer years to recover from disasters (you might not want to go back to work at age 78, although some people do it to stay engaged).
 So, are you taking the right amount of risk?
 It’s tricky to balance the need for growth—so you can reduce the odds of running out of money or losing purchasing power as prices rise—against a desire for security.

 In addition to those big questions, there are logistical issues.
 For example, are you using products with hidden fees and features that work against you?
 And are you taking advantage of all the opportunities to manage your taxes and get the most out of your employer’s retirement plan?
 A thorough review can help you understand what steps to take next.

 What Will Healthcare Cost in Retirement?

 Once you lose employer-provided healthcare, you’re responsible for arranging coverage.
-If you’re 65 or older, Medicare is your primary source of coverage, but how much should you expect to actually spend each year?
+If you’re 65 or older, Medicare is your primary source of coverage, but how much should you expect to spend each year?
 We can review those numbers with your health conditions in mind.
 Prior to age 65, individual insurance policies are the most robust option, but they’re not cheap.

 Who Can Help Me Without Taking Me for a Ride?

 You've got a dizzying set of options, and it's hard to know who to trust.
 Plus, the compensation model your financial advisor uses is critical.
 Some people charge commissions, meaning they only get paid when you buy the particular products they sell.
 Others, like fee-only financial planners, have fewer conflicts of interest and can focus on giving you the advice you need.

 See my list of questions to ask a financial advisor to see what’s most important and for tips on how to evaluate an advisor.